awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 + Increase the `_cluster/settings/cluster.max_shards_per_node` setting\.
 + Use the [\_shrink API](aes-supported-es-operations.md#es_version_api_notes-shrink) to reduce the number of shards on the node\.

+## Can't Enable Audit Logs<a name="aes-troubleshooting-audit-logs-error"></a>

+You might encounter the following error when you try to enable audit log publishing using the Amazon ES console:

+The Resource Access Policy specified for the CloudWatch Logs log group does not grant sufficient permissions for Amazon Elasticsearch Service to create a log stream\.
+Please check the Resource Access Policy\.

+If you encounter this error, verify that the `resource` element of your policy includes the correct log group ARN\.
+If it does, take the following steps:

+1. Wait several minutes\.

+1. Refresh the page in your web browser\.

+1. Choose **Use existing log group**\.

+1. Under **Existing log group**, choose the log group that you created before receiving the error message\.

+1. Choose **Select an existing policy**\.

+1. Under **Existing policy**, choose the policy that you created before receiving the error message\.

+1. Choose **Enable**\.

+If the error persists after repeating steps 1–7 several times, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 ## Can't Close Index<a name="aes-troubleshooting-close-api"></a>

-Amazon ES doesn't support the `_close` API\.
-If you are restoring an index from a snapshot, you can delete the existing index \(before or after reindexing it\)\.
+Amazon ES supports the `_close` API only for Elasticsearch versions 7\.8 or later\.
+If you're using an older version and are restoring an index from a snapshot, you can delete the existing index \(before or after reindexing it\)\.
 The other option is to use the `rename_pattern` and `rename_replacement` fields to rename the index as you restore it:

 ```
 POST /_snapshot/my-repository/my-snapshot/_restore